Skip to content

 If you still fail to load the website after relaunching the application, check if you have switched on WiFi or ethernet.

-This problem often occurs when you manually change your network settings; sometimes, a few applications might create auto changes per their requirements.
+This problem often occurs when you manually change your network settings; a few intrusive applications might make changes per their requirements within network configuration.

 1. Click on Apple apple logo for the menu list.